-Planning and design of phase 1B (Park & Upland Area) is ongoing and on schedule.
-During the quarter the design contractor submitted 85% construction documents to the subrecipient which are currently under review.
-The subrecipient also worked on the procurement of a construction manager for early work packages.
+Planning and design of phase 1B is ongoing.
+The design contractor is currently at 90% construction documents.
+EDC is preparing a request for proposals to procure a construction manager for upland construction work.
+The design consultant issued the final PDC submission draft to EDC's PDC liaison.
 Project coordination meetings with the East Side Coastal Resiliency Project team continue to be held to identify any potential coordination issues between the two projects.
 No funds from this activity were spent during the past quarter.